eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/content.rst

 All types of content have a common set of attributes that generically describe resources.
 They are called metadata.
-Since fully defining a resource implies generically describing it and also describing its custom characteristics.

-All **Naaya** content types have:
+Since fully defining a resource implies generically describing it and also describing its custom characteristics, all **Naaya** content types have:

 * a common set of properties (e.g. title, description, release date, contributor)
 * a custom set of properties (e.g. *location* for *events*, *expiration date* for *news*)

 Administrators can view and configure all these attributes, or properties, in the :doc:`admin` *Manage content types*.
-It is also here that they can d ecide whether the content types available in the portal can be geo-tagged or ratable.
-Depending on the setup chosen by administrators in terms of geo-taggable content types such content types can be geotagged by users.
+It is also here that they can decide whether the content types available in the portal can be geo-tagged or ratable.
+Depending on the setup chosen by administrators in terms of geo-taggable content types, such content types can be geotagged by users.

-When creating or editing a content type, users can feel in a description of the content type by means of an easy to use, :term:`WYSIWYG` web editor.
+When adding or editing a content type, users can feel in a description of the content type by means of an easy to use, :term:`WYSIWYG` web editor.

 What content types are available?